Motorik-Modul Study (MoMo)

-The health status of German children and adolescents had not been sufficiently studied by the end oft he twentieth century.
-To remedy this situation, the nationwide German health Interview and Exmanination Survey for Children and Adolescents (KiGGS; www.kiggs.de) was conducted by the Robert Koch-Institut (RKI, Berlin).
-The KiGGS Baseline Study included a core survey and five modular in-depth studies conducted with corresponding KiGGS subsamples.
-One of those modular studies, the Motorik-Modul (MoMo) Baseline Study, was conducted by the University of Karlsruhe and provided nationwide representative data on the physical fitness and physical activity status of German children and adolescents.
-Results of the MoMo Baseline Study have been published in several consecutive research papers.
+The health status of German children and adolescents had not been sufficiently studied by the end oft the twentieth century.
+To remedy this situation, the nationwide German health Interview and Exmanination Survey for Children and Adolescents (KiGGS) was conducted by the Robert Koch-Institut (RKI, Berlin).
+The KiGGS Baseline included a core survey and five modular in-depth studies conducted with corresponding KiGGS subsamples.
+One of those modular studies, the MoMo Baseline, was conducted by the former University of Karlsruhe now KIT and provided nationwide representative data on the physical fitness and physical activity status of German children and adolescents.

 MoMo is the first population-based study in Germany to examine the longitudinal associations between motor performance, anthropometric measures such as body composition and physical activity levels in a representative sample of children, adolescents and young adults.